September 4, 2025

 Automation gets a bad rap because creators use it wrong.
 They automate everything and wonder why fans feel disconnected.
 Smart automation handles busywork so you can focus on money-making conversations.

-I track automation ROI across our entire stable.
-Creators using smart automation make 40% more per hour worked compared to those doing everything manually.
+I track automation ROI across our entire roster.
+Creators using targeted automation make 40% more per hour worked compared to those doing everything manually.

 Message Automation Without Looking Like a Bot